 Saltimbocca in Italian means ‘jumps in the mouth’, and you’ll understand why once you taste them!
-Saltimbocca are made from veal, slices of prosciutto crudo and sage.
+Saltimbocca are made from veal, slices of Prosciutto Crudo and sage.
 It is a classic Roman recipe and one you’ll find in most restaurants in Rome.
-Few ingredients are required to create a flavourful dish, and we have the prosciutto crudo to thank of that!
+Few ingredients are required to create a flavourful dish, and we have the prosciutto crudo to thank for that!
 This recipe is for 4 people, assuming that each will have two pieces each.

 - 8 slices lean veal escalopes, thinly sliced

 - 8 toothpicks

 - Place the veal escalopes between two pieces of baking paper and bash them with a meat tenderiser until they are about 5mm thick.
 (Not always necessary if the escalopes are already thinly sliced)

 - Place one slice of prosciutto on each slice of veal.
 Lay a sage leaf on top, and weave a toothpick in and out of the veal to secure the prosciutto and sage.